 Their behavior can manifest in various ways, including these examples:

-While dismissing a defiant employee might seem like the easiest option, it is rarely the most effective solution, unless there is clear evidence of gross misconduct.
+While firing a defiant employee might seem like the easiest option, it is rarely the most effective solution, unless there is clear evidence of misconduct.

-Otherwise, even disobedient employees may possess valuable skills and experience that are worth retaining.
+Moreover, even disobedient employees can have valuable skills and experience that are worth retaining.

 Your priority should be to understand the root causes of their behavior and address them wisely.
 Doing so can save significant resources and help reduce turnover.